Infinidat/infi.clickhouse_orm/docs/field_types.md

     engine = MergeTree('timestamp_date', ('id', 'timestamp'))

 ```
-:exclamation:**_This feature is supported on clickhouse version 19.1.16 and above, codec arguments will be ignored by the ORM for clickhouse versions lower than 19.1.16_**
+:exclamation:**_This feature is supported on ClickHouse version 19.1.16 and above, codec arguments will be ignored by the ORM for ClickHouse versions lower than 19.1.16_**

 Creating custom field types
 ---------------------------